 In our experience, the best age of circumcision is in babies 1-6 weeks.
 Because an infant’s low movement facilitates local anaesthesia, sutures are usually unnecessary.
 Healing is rapid, cosmetic outcomes are generally excellent, and there are minimal expenses in this age group (from £250).
 Risks of complications of circumcision are also uncommon.

-Infant circumcision is a safe, simple, convenient and cost-effective procedure.
+Infant male circumcision is a safe, simple, convenient and cost-effective procedure.
+We use an innovative modern device called Circumplast, which is better than the Plastibell device

 The benefits of infant circumcision include prevention of urinary tract infections (a cause of renal scarring), reduction in risk of inflammatory foreskin states such as balanoposthitis, foreskin injuries, tight foreskin (phimosis) and foreskin stuck behind the glans penis (paraphimosis)